-Ductless Mini Split Air conditioners heat pumps (minisplits) make good retrofit add-ons to houses with non-ducted heating systems, such as hydronic (hot water heat), radiant panels, and space heaters (wood, kerosene, propane).
-They can also be a good choice for room additions, where extending or installing distribution ductwork is not feasible.
+Ductless Mini Split Air conditioners heat pumps (minisplits) make a good retrofit for add-ons to houses with non-ducted heating systems such as hydronic (hot water heat), radiant panels, and space heaters (wood, kerosene, propane).
+They can also be a good choice for room additions where extending or installing distribution duct work is not feasible or too expensive.

-Like standard Mini Split Air conditioner heat pumps, mini splits have two main components: an outdoor compressor/condenser, and an indoor air-handling unit.
-A conduit, which houses the power cable, refrigerant tubing, suction tubing, and a condensate drain, links the outdoor and indoor units.
+Like any standard Mini Split Air conditioner heat pumps, mini splits have two main components: an outdoor compressor/condenser, and an indoor air-handling unit.
+A conduit which houses the power cable, refrigerant tubing, suction tubing, and a condensate drain links the outdoor and indoor units together.

-Ductless Mini Split Air conditioners systems are also often easier to install than other types of space mini air conditioning systems.
-For example, the hook-up between the outdoor and indoor units generally requires only a three-inch hole through a wall for the conduit.
-Also, most manufacturers of this type of system can provide a variety of lengths of connecting conduits.
+Ductless Mini Split Air conditioner systems are also often easier to install than other types of mini air conditioning systems.
+For example, the hook-up between the outdoor and indoor units generally requires only a three inch hole through a wall for the conduit.
+Most manufacturers of this type of system can provide a variety of lengths for connecting conduits.
 If necessary, you can locate the outdoor unit as far away as 50 feet from the indoor evaporator.
-This makes it possible to cool rooms on the front side of a building house with the compressor in a more advantageous or inconspicuous place on the outside of the building so you do not have to sacrifice aesthetics with function.
+This makes it possible to cool rooms on the front side of a building or house with the compressor in a more advantageous or inconspicuous place on the outside of the building so you do not have to sacrifice aesthetics with function.

 In comparison to other air conditioning systems, Mini Split Air conditioners offer more flexibility in interior design options.
 The indoor air handlers can be suspended from a ceiling, mounted flush into a drop ceiling, or hung on a wall.
-Floor-standing models are also available.
-Most indoor units have profiles of about seven inches deep and usually come with sleek, high tech-looking jackets.
+(Floor-standing models are also available.)
+Most indoor units have profiles of about seven inches deep and usually come with sleek, high-tech looking jackets.
 Many also offer a remote control to make it easier to turn the system on and off when it's positioned high on a wall or suspended from a ceiling.
 Wall mounted thermostat options (or wired thermostats) are also available if you are worried about losing your remote.

 A new type of heat pump for residential systems is the absorption heat pump, also called a gas-fired heat pump.
 Absorption heat pumps use heat as their energy source, and can be driven with a wide variety of heat sources

-Mini split Air Conditioners have two main components: an outdoor unit containing compressor and condenser, and an indoor air-handling unit, containing evaporator and blower.
-A conduit, which houses the power cable, refrigerant tubing and condensate drain, links the outdoor and indoor units.
+Mini split Air Conditioners have two main components: an outdoor unit containing compressor and condenser, and an indoor air-handling unit that contains the evaporator and blower.
+A conduit, which houses the power cable, refrigerant tubing and condensate drain links the outdoor and indoor units.
 Ductless mini split air-conditioners have numerous potential applications and advantages.
-They are perfect for those home/business owners that do not have central air conditioning, and do not want to settle for the noise, insecurity and inefficiency of window AC units.
+They are perfect for those home/business owners that do not have central air conditioning and do not want to settle for the noise, insecurity, and inefficiency of window AC units.

 Ductless mini split air conditioning offer higher efficiency and reduced noise without a large hole in the wall or an open window.
-By separating compressor and condenser fan from indoor blower, the noisiest components are outside and away from the room.
+By separating the compressor and condenser fan from the indoor blower the noisiest components are outside and away from the room.
 The indoor part of the ductless air conditioner has remote control capabilities and a timer to cycle the system only when needed.

-Since mini split air conditioner have no ducts, they avoid energy losses associated with ductwork of central forced air AC systems.
+Since mini split air conditioners have no ducts, they avoid energy losses associated with duct work of central forced air AC systems.
 Duct losses can account for a significant portion of energy consumption for space conditioning, especially if the ducts are in a unconditioned space such as an attic.

 Microprocessor control ensures that the temperature and humidity levels in the room are always comfortable.